Iwan Roberts: Norwich City

 During the 2002–03 season, Roberts captained the Norwich team.
 That season, in a match against Sheffield Wednesday at Carrow Road, Roberts scored twice to move into third place on the list of Norwich City's all-time leading goalscorers, overtaking Robert Fleck in the process.
 The Canaries faded after a good start to the season, finishing in eighth place and failing to qualify for the play-offs.
 Roberts scored just 7 goals in 47 games.
 The 2003–04 season would be his last at Carrow Road and although he was no longer a regular starter for the first team he played an important part in one of the club's best-ever seasons.
 The team won the title and were promoted to the Premiership.
 Roberts scored some important goals, including the winning strike in a top-of-the-table match against Sheffield United.
-Roberts revealed in his autobiography that in February of that season he had a cancer scare and had to have a malignant melanoma removed from his arm.
+Roberts revealed in his autobiography that in February of that season he had a cancer scare and had to have a melanoma removed from his arm.

 A few days before the club's last home match of the 2003–04 season, Worthington announced that Roberts would not be offered a new contract when his deal expired that summer.
 Worthington felt that, following promotion to the Premiership, the club had to look to the future and that Roberts was now surplus to requirements.
 Although he had made 41 league appearances that season, he started just 13 games.
 With the championship already won, Worthington restored Roberts to the starting line-up for the last game of the season at Gresty Road against Crewe Alexandra and made him captain for the day.
 Roberts scored twice as City won 3–1; he described the occasion and the goal: "I'd never scored on the final day of a season before, it was my final game in a Norwich shirt, which was a very sad occasion, Nigel Worthington made me captain for the day and I'll be forever thankful for that, and I managed to cap it all off by getting two goals.
 One of them was a left footed volley into the top corner and I haven't got too many of those in my career!"
 Overall, Roberts scored 96 goals in 306 games for Norwich.